javascriptdata/danfojs-doc/api-reference/groupby/groupby.getGroup.md

 ╚═══╧═══════════════════╧═══════════════════╧═══════════════════╧═══════════════════╝
 ```

 Group dataframe by two columns and obtain their groups.
-Since the dataframe is grouped by two columns we most specify two keys in the get\_groups belonging to these two columns
+Since the dataframe is grouped by two columns we most specify two keys in the getGroups belonging to these two columns

 {% tabs %}
 {% tab title="Node" %}